grafana/grafonnet-lib/plugins.md

 # Grafonnet Plugins

-Jsonnet makes it easy to patch an existing library.
-Therefore, although the base Grafonnet only supports core Grafana features, it is easy to extend it with additional 'plugins', which are simply a directories of libsonnet files, and can be used like
+Jsonnet makes it easy to patch an existing library. although the base Grafonnet only supports core Grafana features, it is easy to extend it with additional 'plugins', which are simply a directories of libsonnet files, and can be used like